 - Develop a registry of direct care workers that allows participants to locate, review and contact direct care workers who will best meet their care needs.
 This registry would expand the availability and visibility of the direct care workforce which improves access to HCBS by connecting direct care workers with participants through the participant-directed model of HCBS.
-This activity is still in the concept stage and implementation is contingent on other factors. - Provide respite and family support services to those on waiting lists for Intellectual Disabilities/Autism Services through one-time funds.
-These funds will provide short-term temporary relief for those waiting for HCBS waiver services. - Update: Funding will be administered through Administrative Entities and anticipated to be available beginning March 1, 2022.
+This activity is still in the concept stage and implementation is contingent on other factors. - April 2022 Update: OLTL will continue to review overall registry concept and feasibility in coordination with other workforce initiatives. - Provide respite and family support services to those on waiting lists for Intellectual Disabilities/Autism Services through one-time funds.
+These funds will provide short-term temporary relief for those waiting for HCBS waiver services. - o April 2022 Update: ODP mobilized respite money to counties for individuals on waiting lists. - January 2022 Update: Funding will be administered through Administrative Entities and anticipated to be available beginning March 1, 2022.